iLib-js/ilib-lint/README.md

   that the target string also contains references to the same URLs
 - resource-named-params - Ensure that named parameters that appear in the source string are also used in the translated string
+- resource-unique-key - Ensure that the keys are unique within a locale across all resource files

 ## License